-It is believed that the stones found underneath the flooring came from a burial.
-The stones were likely part of a cairn.
+It is believed that the stones found underneath the flooring came from a burial, and were likely part of a cairn.
 In this type of burial, a mound of stones and rocks are erected over the deceased which was a very common burial practice in the Iron Age.

 A number of similar cairns were found in the Lendbreen Mountain Pass in Norway when a glacier melted.
 This was an important trade route in the Middle Ages .

-Archaeologists have begun an investigation of the grave.
-Forbes reports that under Norwegian Law any human artifacts or “activity before 1537 are automatically preserved”.
-The items found by the couple have been transported to a museum for conservation and safekeeping.
+Archaeologists investigated the grave.
+Forbes reported that under Norwegian Law any human artifacts or “activity before 1537 are automatically preserved”.
+The items found by the couple were transported to a museum for conservation and safekeeping.

-These stones formed the top of what archaeologists believe is a Viking burial ground. ( Nordland County )
+These stones formed the top of what archaeologists believe is a Viking burial cairn. ( Nordland County )

 End of the Viking Age

 Some of these monarchs sought to impose Christianity on the pagan Norse as part of their efforts at state-building and this led to many civil wars.
-The grave could help researchers to better understand this crucial period in Norwegian history which saw the demise of the Viking Age.
+The grave is helping researchers to better understand this crucial period in Norwegian history which saw the demise of the Viking Age.

 It appears that the original builders of the house, over a century ago, were not aware that they were building a private residence on a grave.
 It is quite possible that they unearthed items and simply discarded them.
 This raises the possibility that some Viking-era grave goods were lost or destroyed during the construction of the family home.